daniellermcd/BEWD_NYC_5_Homework/John_Macaluso/Proposal/README.md

 A web application that allows you to order from highly rated restaurants in your current location.

 ###Background
-The main reason I'm choosing this project is because I think it will expose me to some useful stuff.
-For example, Google maps, user accounts, 3rd part apis, etc.  Alos, there are a few areas in which I think the major players (Seamless and Grubhub) can improve.
+There are a few areas in which I think the major players (Seamless and Grubhub) can improve.
 First, the UI.
 Neither are optimized for mobile use, both feel clunky and heavy.
 The amount of options they give can be overwhelming.
 I want to display only highly rated restaurants (4.5 - 5).
 Possible api's: foursquare, yelp, zagat (monthly charge, probably not worth it?).
 I'd also like to use the [ordr.in] api, which is an open source ordering platform.

 ###Primary Goals

 1. Create home page
 2. Create static pages (about, contact)
-4. Utilize Google's zagatselected api to gather location based search results.
+4. Gather search results from chosen api
 5. Integrate [ordr.in] api for ordering/payment functionality.
 6. Create lightweight UI (Mobile & Desktop)